hannahd1604/Rstats/README.md

 summary(post_test)

 #Dunnett's test: comparisons within a reference group = increase in power
-library(multcomp)
-post_test <- glht(res,
+**#use this for clones to compare to none as reference group library(multcomp) post_test <- glht(res,
                   linfct = mcp(HSrelevel = "Dunnett")